ColleagueRiley/Clipboard-Copy-Paste/README.md

     const XSelectionRequestEvent* request = &event.xselectionrequest;
 ```

 At the end of the SelectionNotify event, a response will be sent back to the requester.
-The structure should be created here and it will be modifed depending on the request data.
+The structure should be created here and it will be modified depending on the request data.

 ```c
 	XEvent reply = { SelectionNotify };